 Nikita's Gift is classified as an astringent persimmon, so the fruits need a period of ripening after harvest, to allow the flesh to soften and reach the perfect state of sweetness.

-Nikita's Gift is very cold hardy - down to USDA zone 6.
-However for best results in northern climates the tree should be planted in a sheltered location in full sun.
+Nikita's Gift is very cold hardy and can survive winter temperatures down to USDA zone 6 (-20C).
+However to produce ripe persimmons in northern climates the tree should be planted in a sheltered location in full sun.

-Nikita's Gift is named after Nikita Botanical Garden in the Crimea, where persimmons have been developed since the 19th century.
+Nikita's Gift is named after Nikita Botanical Garden in the Crimea, where persimmon varieties have been developed since the 19th century.
 It is thought to be a cross of Russian Beauty with an Asian persimmon.

 Persimmons bring an interesting dimension to the temperate fruit orchard with their bright colours and mango-like tropical flavours.

 The pretty fruits ripen in October (early season) to December (late season).
-Persimmon trees have an attractive stately appearance, with glossy dark green leaves which sometimes turn yellow / orange in the autumn and interesting bark.
+Persimmon trees have an attractive stately appearance, with glossy dark green leaves which sometimes turn yellow / orange-red in the autumn, and interesting bark.

 There are many different persimmon cultivars and species, some with complicated polliination requirements - however all the persimmon varieties we sell are self-fertile, and you do not need another persimmon tree to get fruit.